|

 Internal parts

 As well as early valve equipment, kit synthesisers, etc., are prone to internal damage, either through inadequate construction techniques, or simply because the design wasn't really roadworthy.
-The same precautions need to be taken.
+The same precautions need to be taken, checking that all things including transformers are well secured, and if necessary carefully using soft padding to fill any voids thoroughly (with a note to the buyer telling them to check inside before switching on).

 External parts